-My mission is to help busy people plan and execute a fulfilling gap year traveling around the world while staying with locals, without wasting valuable time in the planning process or feeling overwhelmed by all the things that need to be planned.
+The Social Travel Experiment’s mission is to help busy millennials plan a fulfilling year traveling around the world through short stays with locals without wasting valuable time and money.

-I have started the planning of my Social Travel Experiment, a gap year traveling the world to meet locals about a year ago.
-The preparation is almost done and the start of my one year of traveling around the world at the end of July 2018 is only weeks away.
-If you want to do a sabbatical or gap year to travel around the world, and you want to have your own Social Travel Experiment, staying with strangers (aka friends you haven’t met yet) and experiencing all destinations like a local, you are in precisely the right place!
+I started the planning of my Social Travel Experiment, a one year traveling the world to meet locals, in May 2017.
+I started traveling in July 2018.
+If you want to travel around the world, and you want to have your own Social Travel Experiment, staying with strangers (aka friends you haven’t met yet) and experiencing all destinations like a local, you are in precisely the right place!

-I will share all my experiences with you and help you plan your trip in as little time as possible, as effectively as possible and take all the overwhelming feelings and insecurities away.
+I try to share all my experiences with you to help you plan your trip in as little time as possible, as effectively as possible and take all the overwhelming feelings and insecurities away.

-On this website you will find tips for not only your preparation but also many travel itineraries and travel inspiration to help you find the places you want to go to during your gap year.
+On this website you will find tips for not only your preparation but also many travel itineraries and travel inspiration to help you find the places you want to go to during your RTW trip.

 Let’s get started, your biggest adventure yet awaits!